unallocatedman/DNA-accelerated-research-petition/README.md

 Venter used to map the first comprehensive genome.

-The work itself is extremely practical, but difficult to sell and exspensive.
-However, the benefits are also extreme.
+The work itself is extremely practical, but difficult to sell and expensive.
+However, the benefits are also extreme and pro-humanity for all.

 summary:  there are 3.2 billion gene pairs.
 There are approximately 28,000 genes.
 Most DNA work is being done